 The only prerequisites for participation in the program are: a high school diploma (or equivalent) and being 18 years of age.
 There is no application required.

 To register for the program, click the Register for Class button below.
-On the registration page, you can choose a course format (online or live lecture) and the date you wish to start the program, purchase your books/materials, and pay your registration fee.
+On the registration page, you can choose a course format and the date you wish to start the program, purchase your books/materials, and pay your registration fee.

 Class Schedule and Format: Choose a Format that Works for You

-The Paralegal Certificate Course is available in online or live lecture formats:
+The Paralegal Certificate Course is available in three different formats:

 - In the online format, you will complete two seven-week sessions (Paralegal 1 and Paralegal 2).
 You will complete weekly activities and assignments, averaging 8-12 hours per week of course work.
 As long as you complete your work by the assigned deadline, you can work at your own pace, and you don't need to be online at a particular time.
 View full online course syllabus.

-- The live lecture format covers the same topics as the online format, but it is not divided into separate Paralegal 1 and Paralegal 2 sessions.
-In the live lecture format, you still complete weekly activities and assignments.
-You will also attend live lectures (via Zoom) on evenings and weekends.
+- The live lecture format covers the same topics as the other formats.
+You still complete weekly activities and assignments.
+You will also attend live online lectures (via Zoom) on evenings and weekends.
 View full live lecture course syllabus.